-I’d never tried skiing until the age of 22.
+I never tried skiing until the age of 22.
 But when I met my future husband, I knew I had better give it a try or possibly face years of compromised vacation planning.
-Fortunately, I fell in love with skiing almost as deeply as I fell in love with him.
+Fortunately, I fell in love with skiing or this marriage might not have worked out!

 Fast forward 20 years, a wedding, and two children, and we’re now a family of 3 1/2 skiers (the half refers to my eight-year old daughter who is not yet fully in love with the sport – we’re working on that).
 And while it seems hard to think of snow when we’re swimming in the pool, we always start our ski vacation planning in the summer.

 The first step?
 Deciding where to go.
 Here are five considerations to get your skis pointed in the right direction.